A Couples Guide to Binding Financial Agreements (BFAs)

 BFAs can be a valuable tool for couples at any stage of their relationship.
 By understanding the different types of BFAs and their benefits, couples can make informed decisions to protect their financial interests.
 As always, it is essential to seek independent legal advice to ensure the agreement is legally binding.

-Our specialised family law team is dedicated to helping navigate BFAs, providing guidance and personalised support to ensure financial interests are protected.
+Our professional family law team is dedicated to helping navigate BFAs, providing guidance and personalised support to ensure financial interests are protected.

 Disclaimer: This article is for general understanding and should not be used as a substitute for professional legal advice.
 Any reliance on the information is strictly at the user's risk, and there is no intention to create a lawyer-client relationship from this general communication.